luffy2106/Git-note/README.md

 1.6 Show the commit history : git log
 - To show the commit history in local(with graph) : git log --graph
-- To show the commit history in remote(with graph) : git log --graph --remote
+- To show the commit history in remote(with graph) : git log --graph --remotes

+1.7 Delete the last commit(in local)
+- git reset HEAD~1 (you can use 2 or 3 .. if you want to delete the last 2,3 .. commit

 2. Some popular errors we might encounter